asmap/sample-data/README.md

 Sample data from ASmap sources (RPKI, IRR, etc) for research and test purposes.

-The `rpki` folder has data from epoch `1739359651`.
-To validate this data, use [kartograf](https://github.com/asmap/kartograf) and do `./run map -r /path/to/here -t 1739359651`.
+The folders have the same epoch as their name suggests.
+To validate their data, use [kartograf](https://github.com/asmap/kartograf) and do `./run map -r /path/to/here/1742127147 -t 1742127147` for example.